ADORSYS-GIS/openstack/docs/netplan_doc.md

 ping -c 5 google.com
 ```

-If you see zero packet loss, all the 5 packet were transmitted and 5 packet
+If you see zero packet loss, all 5 packets were transmitted and 5 packets
-received, then it means that the DNS (domain name system) is able to resolve
+received, then it means that the DNS (Domain Name System) is able to resolve
-domain-name to IP address and you are connected to the internet.
+domain names to IP addresses and you are connected to the internet.

 ## Configuring Network Interfaces Manually